 Walk in on, Walk into Meaning & Examples

 Walk in on

-- Example: He accidentally walked in on me while I was undressing.
+- Example: She accidentally walked in on her roommate while she was changing.

 Walk it off